LiZhenhuan1019/clevo_fan_control/README.md

 Added a line to make it work for both fans on my laptop.

-Compiled using gcc and Tested on Clevo P750DMG.
+Compiled using gcc and tested on Clevo P750DMG.

 # Usage